 2: Conversion of electronic files

-eBook document structure is similar to a website, with each logical section held in an HTML file.
-(It's possible to indicate page break points within a single file, but separating the sections is more reliable.
-There's also a size limit of 300k for individual files.)
+Ebook document structure is similar to a website, with each logical section held in an HMTL file.
+(It’s possible to indicate page break points within a single file, but separating the sections is more reliable.
+There’s also a size limit of 300k for individual files.)
 A simple stylesheet defines the overall look and is shared by the section files.
-Using the first novel on Steve's list, The Painted Bride, I created an .epub document.
-(It was easier to start with this format and convert to .mobi later.)
+Using the first novel on Steve’s list, The Painted Bride, I created a standard EPUB document.
+(We to start with this format and convert to Kindle later.)
 The title, copyright and author information page became separate files within this document, as did each chapter:

 3: Cover image and branding